HL7NZ/nzf/input/pagecontent/example-queries.md

 Get list of medications that contain ibuprofen (substance)
 >[base]/Medication?ingredient-code=2211011000036101

-Get list of all active medications (based on the formulary criteria - see [mappings for criteria](./mappings.html) )
+Not available yet - Get list of all active medications (based on the formulary criteria - see [mappings for criteria](./mapping.html) )
->[base]/Medication?ingredient-code=2211011000036101
+>[base]/Medication?status=active

 **Note currently the FHIR server isn't configured to filter by extension which makes limiting to a medication type difficult.
 This will be fixed soon**